- The OnePlus Nord Watch is the first smartwatch and wearable from the OnePlus’ Nord brand.

 There are hundreds of watchfaces to play around with, although only five remain on the watch.
 For more options, you will have to go to the N Health connecting app (more on which later).
 The watchface collection is impressive and includes some animated options, which will turn a few heads, especially on that display.

-The colors on the display are definitely oversaturated, but we think that is a good move as it makes them more noticeable and makes watchfaces and graphics stand out.
+The colors on display are definitely oversaturated, but we think that is a good move as it makes them more noticeable and makes watchfaces and graphics stand out.
 It is not an always-on display, but the rise-to-wake functionality works reasonably well.
 All in all, the Nord Watch comes with an understated elegance that enables it to blend in wherever it goes, from the gym to the boardroom to the cafe.

 It comes with IP68 dust and water resistance as well, so while you cannot take it swimming, it certainly can easily survive the rigors of a gym or a spell in the rain.
 The strap in the box is very similar to the one that came with the OnePlus Watch with subtly curving stripes and is made of breathable material.
-All of these, taken together, give the Nord Watch an appearance of a much more expensive device than it actually is.
+All of these, taken together, give the Nord Watch the appearance of a much more expensive device than it actually is.

 OnePlus Nord Watch: A smooth operator